Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Linear near-optimal robust bilevel problem

 This feasible space can be described as a set of extreme points and rays.
-It consists in this case of one extreme point $(\alpha_{ki} = 0, \beta_1 = 4, \beta_2 = 2)$ and 4 extreme rays.
+It consists in this case of one extreme point $(\overline{\alpha}_{ki} = 0, \overline{\beta}_1 = 4, \overline{\beta}_2 = 2)$ and 4 extreme rays.
 The $(x,v)$ solution needs to be valid for the corresponding near-optimality conditions:

 This results in two constraints in the $(x,v)$ space, represented in \cref{fig:bilevel102-no} for $\delta=0.5$ and $\delta=1.0$ in dotted blue and dashed orange respectively.
-The radius of near-optimal feasibility can be computed using the formulation provided in \cref{def:tolestim}, a radius of $\hat{\delta} = 5$ can be computed, for which the feasible domain at the upper-level is reduced to the point $x = 5$, for which $v=0$, represented as a green circle at $(5,0)$.
+The radius of near-optimal feasibility $\hat{\delta} = 5$ can be computed using the formulation provided in \cref{def:tolestim}, for which the feasible domain at the upper-level is reduced to the point $x = 5$, for which $v=0$, represented as a green disk at $(5,0)$ in \cref{fig:bilevel102-no}.